openreplay/documentation/content/deployment/deploy-azure.md

 NGINX_REDIRECT_HTTPS=1 ./install.sh --app nginx
 ```

-Finally, go to Azure DNS (or other external DNS service) and create an `A Record` that points to the VM using its public IP.
+Finally, go to Azure DNS (or your DNS service provider) and create an `A Record` that points to the VM using its public IP.

 If you haven't yet done that, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).